 The TRNG-IP-76 is a security aware design:

 The TRNG-IP-76 compliant with Federal Information Processing Standards (FIPS) Publication 140-2, facilitating system certification.
 The design is compliant with the latest versions for NIST SP80-900a/b/c, NIST SP80-900 Deterministic Random Bit Generator (DRBG) are available for the required post processing.
-The TRNG-IP-76 is FIPS-approved when integrated into the VaultIP Root of Trust.
+The TRNG-IP-76 is FIPS-approved when integrated into Rambus Root of Trust solutions.

 The TRNG-IP-76 is silicon proven, and its flexible, layered design makes it easy to integrate into SoCs.
 A driver development kit is included.